supplychainproject/supplychainproject.github.io/README.md

 * Digital goods, e.g. software
 * Physical goods, e.g. hardware and devices
 * Certifications, e.g. documents that attest to attributes (reliability, integrity, authenticity, security, license, etc.) of other artifacts.

+## Metadata
+The Supply Chain Project allows verifying items including physical goods, digital goods and certifications as follows:

+* Identity - the name, producer, version, and unique identifier for an item.
+* Relationships - relationships and dependencies between an item and other items.
+* Creation - information about how an item was created.
+* Validation - information about how an item was assessed and validated.
+* License - intellectual property requirements governing use of the item.
+* Integrity - information that allows verifying that the item has not been tampered with.

 Metadata is information about artifacts that allows artifacts to be verified and managed.